 South America - Land of the First Dinosaurs

 Over the past few decades, the earliest of what have been conclusively identified as the first true dinosaurs have been found at fossil sites in South America.
 Until recently, the most famous of these were the relatively large (about 400 pounds) Herrerasaurus and the medium-sized (about 75 pounds) Staurikosaurus, both of which lived about 230 million years ago and seem to have been genuine theropods.
 Most of the buzz has now shifted to Eoraptor, discovered in 1991, a tiny (about 20 pounds) South American theropod whose plain-vanilla appearance would have made it a perfect template for later dinosaur specialization (by some accounts, Eoraptor may actually have been ancestral to sauropods rather than more advanced theropods).

 These three early theropods spawned a hardy breed that quickly (at least in evolutionary terms) radiated out to other continents.
-The first dinosaurs quickly made their way into North America (the prime example is Coelophysis, hundreds of fossils of which have been found at Ghost Ranch in New Mexico) and a recent discovery, Tawa, which has been adduced as further evidence for the South American origin of dinosaurs.
+The first dinosaurs quickly made their way into North America (the prime example is Coelophysis, hundreds of fossils of which have been discovered at Ghost Ranch in New Mexico) and a recent discovery, Tawa, which has been adduced as further evidence for the South American origin of dinosaurs.
 Small and medium-sized theropods soon made their way to eastern North America (Podokesaurus), then onward to Africa and Eurasia (for example, the western European Liliensternus).

 The Specialization of the First Dinosaurs